-What I've done here is install Johnny Five from Npm and I also use standard Node's IO operations to be able to create and write to the .txt file.
-Of course I also use the Johnny Five API to read the temperature.
+What I've done here is install Johnny Five from Npm, and I also use standard Node's IO operations to create and write to the .txt file.
+Of course, I also use the Johnny-Five API to read the temperature.
 The whole app is located in one index.js file.
 The code is a simple example of using Johnny Five.
-We use Johnny Five to connect to our Temperature Sensor connected through Arduino board and we just listen to data changes (temperature readings) and then we create a file and write the readings line by line with one hour frequency (we don't need more frequent readings here but of course you can change it).
-The code is quite readable and you can always refer to the Johnny Five API docs: http://johnny-five.io/api/.
+We use Johnny-Five to connect to our Temperature Sensor connected through Arduino board.
+We just listen to data changes (temperature readings), and then we create a file and write the readings line by line with one-hour frequency (we don't need more frequent readings here, but of course, you can change it).
+The code is quite readable, and you can always refer to the Johnny-Five API docs: http://johnny-five.io/api/.

 As soon as you connect your Arduino board and clone the app, you need to install dependencies by

 sudo node index.js.
-If you are using Ubuntu-like OS you would probably run it as a super user.
-When the app starts, it will create the log.txt file and it will write the new temperature reading every hour.
+If you are using an Ubuntu-like OS, you would probably run it as a superuser.
+When the app starts, it will create the log.txt file, and it will write the new temperature reading every hour.

 Ok, so how can I expand this starter demo app?

-You’re probably thinking – ok so you have your private temperature logger and it’s quite messy.
+You’re probably thinking – ok, so you have your private temperature logger, and it’s pretty messy.
 What is this article for?

-I wanted to maybe open some doors so you would be able to open the next ones.
-I mean, this is what I wanted at the moment, but from this point you can do whatever you want with this kind of app.
+I wanted to open some doors maybe so you would be able to open the next ones.
+I mean, this is what I wanted at the moment, but you can do whatever you want with this kind of app from this point.
 Imagine some backend app integration and automatic logger which will log the temperatures all the time.
 Imagine e-mail notifications or even SMS notifications if the temperature goes below its limit.
 You can also integrate it with some native smartphone apps.
-You could use something like Raspberry Pi to compress the size of your computer behind it.
-You could even integrate it with other services like social services or other specialistic services.
+Or use something like Raspberry Pi to compress the size of your computer behind it.
+You could even incorporate it with other services like social services or other specialistic services.
 I’m sure you’ll find many other applications for it.

-My basic temperature logger is quite useful.
-Of course for now I have to remember not to shut down my computer and to be careful with all the wires, but it’s quite cool.
-All the parts are really cheap, even in my country ;) So I have it almost for free.
+My basic temperature logger is quite helpful.
+Of course, for now, I have to remember not to shut down my computer and to be careful with all the wires, but it’s pretty cool.
+All the parts are cheap, even in my country ;) So I have it almost for free.

-This also shows how simple it is to build something useful even when you don't know about electronics much and you are just a front-end guy.
+This also shows how simple it is to build something worthwhile even when you don't know about electronics much, and you are just a front-end guy.